 As noted above, following completion of the final dissertation draft, the dissertation committee reconvenes for the purpose of the formal dissertation defense.
-The student works with the Chair and committee members to determine the dissertation defense schedule.
 The student provides the dissertation committee with a defendable draft at least ten (10) working days prior to the defense date.
-At the same time, the student contacts the program office to formally schedule the dissertation defense and secure a room reservation.
-The student also submits the approved 300 word dissertation abstract on Taskstream or to the program office at this time.
+At the same time, the student submits the Dissertation Defense Schedule Request form and an approved 300 word dissertation abstract on Taskstream.
 The program office will schedule the location of the defense and disseminate the dissertation defense announcement to the college community.
 A notice is posted on the Educational Leadership Bulletin Board and distributed by email to the GSEC faculty and other doctoral students announcing the date, time, and place of the defense and inviting them to attend.

 The doctoral defense is an open public event held on campus and is publicly announced.
-The candidate gives a 30-minute presentation of his/her work before the dissertation committee as well as colleagues, family members, friends, or other members of the professional and College community who may elect to attend.
+The candidate gives a 30-minute presentation of the work before the dissertation committee as well as colleagues, family members, friends, or other members of the professional and College community who may elect to attend.
 A discussion with the committee follows this presentation.
 Doctoral candidates are advised to attend another defense before their own in order to become familiar with the process.
 It is a courtesy for guests to request permission to attend from the candidate or chair.

 The committee assesses whether the dissertation meets departmental requirements for successful completion.
-Typically some revisions are required.
+Typically, some revisions are required.
 These may be minor (e.g., editing or refinement of interpretations).
 In other cases, however, the dissertation may not be deemed acceptable until more extensive (e.g., reanalysis of data) changes are made.
 The Dissertation Defense Report Form (obtained from the program office) must be signed by all members of the committee following the defense indicating the student's level of performance and returned to the Program Office.
 The committee determines the outcome according to the following:

-Successful defense

-pass as submitted, no revisions

-pass, with minor revisions such as typographical errors, minor wording or

-sentence changes, requiring major professor review of changes (deadline

-pass, with minor content changes or additional analyses, requiring review by full
+- Successful defense - pass as submitted, no revisions - pass, with minor revisions such as typographical errors, minor wording or sentence changes, requiring major professor review of changes (deadline - pass, with minor content changes or additional analyses, requiring review by full committee (deadline ) Unsuccessful defense (requires new defense)

-committee (deadline)

-Unsuccessful defense (requires new defense)